Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-92-the-raging-storm.md

 …Might ask about that, actually.
 Right now though he just pant-grinned at a friend.

-“One o’ these days ‘yer gonna learn ‘ta approach from downwind,” Daar rumbled as he pulled off his crown.
+"One o’ these days ‘yer gonna learn ‘ta approach from downwind," Daar rumbled as he pulled off his crown.

-“We’re indoors.
-There’s no wind to be down.”
+"We’re indoors.
+There’s no wind to be down."

-“Sure there is!
-Gotta account ‘fer air handlin’ an’ drafty ol’ castles.”
+"Sure there is!
+Gotta account ‘fer air handlin’ an’ drafty ol’ castles."
 Daar turned to his friend and gave him another sniff.
 Underneath the musk and testosterone practically drippin’ offa him, Adam smelled…troubled.
 Understandable, really.
-“I take it you heard the news.”
+"I take it you heard the news."

-“There ain’t a human alive who hasn’t, your majesty.”
+"There ain’t a human alive who hasn’t, your majesty."

-“...Your--? *Adam.* Did you pick up an etiquette book?”
+"...Your--? *Adam.* Did you pick up an etiquette book?"

 Big goofy grin. *Balls* how he’d missed it!
-“Uh.
-Maybe.”
+"Uh.
+Maybe."

 Daar shook his head and chittered.
-“Always a surprise wit’ you.”
+"Always a surprise wit’ you."
 He considered the big human a moment longer, then carefully took his crown off and put it back in its case.
 Not that it needed any kind of gentle handling, but there was no point disrespecting the symbol.

-“Glad it stopped where it did,” Daar added after a moment.
+"Glad it stopped where it did," Daar added after a moment.
 No need to beat around the bush.

-“Did it stop, though?”
+"Did it stop, though?"
 Adam looked unconvinced.

-“Well, shit ain’t flyin’ every-which-way right now, so…good enough for now.
-Any day that ain’t happenin’ is a good day.”
+"Well, shit ain’t flyin’ every-which-way right now, so…good enough for now.
+Any day that ain’t happenin’ is a good day."

 Adam snorted.
-“God…yeah, I supposed it is.
-Though, me, I kinda liked settin’ a slightly higher bar, *yijao?”*
+"God…yeah, I supposed it is.
+Though, me, I kinda liked settin’ a slightly higher bar, *yijao?"*

-“Settin’ a higher bar is ‘yer continual state o’ bein.’
+"Settin’ a higher bar is ‘yer continual state o’ bein.’
 One o’ ‘yer bestest qualities.
-Also *fuck you* ‘fer that new workout program, by the way!”
-Daar chittered, “Respec’fully, of course!”
+Also *fuck you* ‘fer that new workout program, by the way!"
+Daar chittered, "Respec’fully, of course!"

 Not really, though.
 Shit was givin’ ol’ Daar the most *bestest* fuckin’ pumps!
 Adam shrug-nodded self-effacingly, with a small chuckle…but his heart clearly wasn’t in it.

-“Well shit, now I’m worried.”
+"Well shit, now I’m worried."
 He thumped over to a comfortable-looking bit of floor, flumped himself down, and bid Adam join.
-“I give ‘ya the most perfectest set-up ‘fer some meathead humor an’ you *turn it down?* Shit,” Daar pinned him half-way and snuffled outrageously.
-“We got a biodrone?
-Is this robo-Adam?”
+"I give ‘ya the most perfectest set-up ‘fer some meathead humor an’ you *turn it down?* Shit," Daar pinned him half-way and snuffled outrageously.
+"We got a biodrone?
+Is this robo-Adam?"

 A genuine laugh them, but even then he sobered up quick.

-“I guess *nuclear war* kills my mood a little bit.”
+"I guess *nuclear war* kills my mood a little bit."

 Oh yeah.
 Shit.
 San Diego.
 Balls, the anniversary was soon, too!
 And it wasn’t like Daar couldn’t sympathize…

 He sighed, and pulled in for a proper Snuggle.
-“Think I might be a bit desensitized ‘ta all this death.
+"Think I might be a bit desensitized ‘ta all this death.
 There’s a high-energy war on my own planet, then I pushed the button, then did it again on a giant space donut…fuck.
-I *am* a monster.”
+I *am* a monster."

 Adam didn’t say anything for a while.
 When he did, it was of his unique brand of wisdom that Daar valued so much.

-“Yeah…you are.
+"Yeah…you are.
 In every way except one: you’re not *evil.* Nothin’ you do is really selfish or malicious.
 The most selfish thing you do is outcompete your fellow males.
-Everything else…”
+Everything else…"

-“Everything else is for the gao, an’ now our uniting peoples.
+"Everything else is for the gao, an’ now our uniting peoples.
 But that’s the thing, ain’t it?
-I wonder if Volkov thought what he was doin’ was for the good?”
+I wonder if Volkov thought what he was doin’ was for the good?"

-“Who knows?”
+"Who knows?"
 Adam shrugged.
-“I know everyone’s *supposed* to think they’re the good guy of their own story, but I’m not so sure.
+"I know everyone’s *supposed* to think they’re the good guy of their own story, but I’m not so sure.
 I think evil people sorta know they’re being evil or doin’ evil.
-And they’ll justify it for, I dunno, the glory of the Motherland or Manifest Space Destiny or whatever - ”
+And they’ll justify it for, I dunno, the glory of the Motherland or Manifest Space Destiny or whatever - "

 Daar flicked an ear.
-“That’s pretty politically spicy of you.
-Ain’t you usually neutral?”
+"That’s pretty politically spicy of you.
+Ain’t you usually neutral?"

-“Eh, it’s an example.
+"Eh, it’s an example.
 Like…what would you have done, in his situation?
 He’s gotta get his people off-world.
 But that’s the thing.
 He *had* a path.
-He wanted more at the expense of his neighbors and now he might have just doomed the Russian people entirely.”
+He wanted more at the expense of his neighbors and now he might have just doomed the Russian people entirely."

-“I’d like ‘ta think I wouldn’t’a been so stupid, yeah.”
+"I’d like ‘ta think I wouldn’t’a been so stupid, yeah."

-“You would have handled that whole situation a billion times better.
+"You would have handled that whole situation a billion times better.
 Firstly, by not being in that situation to begin with, by not making paranoid enemies of literally everyone.
 But…like, how do you deal with unpredictable enemies?
 And now we just had a tactical nuclear war.
 That taboo’s been broken.
 I’ve been chewing my way through that reading list you gave me, by the way.
-Y’know, the one Costello inflicts on his new officers?”
+Y’know, the one Costello inflicts on his new officers?"

-“Yeah.
-So what do you think happens next?”
+"Yeah.
+So what do you think happens next?"

 May as well test ‘em a bit.
 He didn't disappoint.

-Glumly, “…It’s going to end in a *real* nuclear war, isn’t it?”
+Glumly, "…It’s going to end in a *real* nuclear war, isn’t it?"

 Daar sighed.
-“Yeah.
+"Yeah.
 Almos’ certainly.
-In fact, I even got my guesses as ‘ta who, when an’ why…”
+In fact, I even got my guesses as ‘ta who, when an’ why…"

 He laid it all out.
 How the fact that Kazakhs’ successful use of nukes as a tactical weapon hadn’t escalated into a strategic clusterfuck meant that from now on it was a pretty safe bet that it *never would,* because the powers that *could* end the world still didn’t want to…and it didn’t really fuckin’ matter how much damage was done or people were killed from limited tactical use at this point because everyone was fuckin’ dead already.